virtUOS/bigbluebutton-ansible/readme.md

   Reencode it using a proper password.
     - Make sure to generate new secrets and encrypt them in the ansible vault at `group_vars/all/vault.yml`.
       _Never_ use the vars set in here for production.
+- The certificates provided in here are just dummy certificates and will only be deployed if no other certificates are in place.
+  Once deployed, replace them with valid certificates and reload Nginx.

 Todo